godotengine/godot-docs/classes/class_regexmatch.rst

 - :ref:`int<class_int>`  **get_start**  **(** :ref:`Variant<class_variant>` name=0  **)** const

-Returns the starting position of the match in the string.
+Returns the starting position of the match in the source string.
 An integer can be specified for numeric groups or a string for named groups.
 Returns -1 if that group wasn't found or doesn't exist.
 Defaults to 0 (whole pattern).

 .. _class_RegExMatch_get_string:

 - :ref:`String<class_string>`  **get_string**  **(** :ref:`Variant<class_variant>` name=0  **)** const

-Returns the result of the match in the string.
+Returns the result of the match in the source string.
 An integer can be specified for numeric groups or a string for named groups.
 Returns -1 if that group wasn't found or doesn't exist.
 Defaults to 0 (whole pattern).

 .. _class_RegExMatch_get_strings:

 - :ref:`Array<class_array>`  **get_strings**  **(** **)** const

+Returns an :ref:`Array<class_array>` of the matches in the source string.

 .. _class_RegExMatch_get_subject:

 - :ref:`String<class_string>`  **get_subject**  **(** **)** const

+Returns the source string used with the search pattern to find this matching result.